Dazurashi/hundred-days-of-code/README.md

 ## Day 18
 ### Hist Painting
 Supposedly paintings like this program makes, were sold for half a million dollars.
 If you want to pay me the same, please contact me.

+## Day 19
+### Turtle Race
+User bets on a turtle.
+Turtles then race towards the end of the screen and user hopes for the best.